4neesh/DevBlog/src/blogInProgress/02X_StockMaintain01.md

 The profile is used to specify the environment of the configuration file.
 The "default" profile will return the files without a profile, however if "dev" was entered, the dev property files will be returned.
 The profile tells the config server which files to prioritise when processing, however the application name is considered as the first place to look following the exact profile and application combination.</p>
 <p>
 For example, the following queries will return the following results:<br>
-1. localhost:8888/acn/dev -> acn-dev.properties -> acn.properties -> application.properties
+1. localhost:8888/acn/dev -> acn-dev.properties -> acn.properties -> application-dev.properties
 2. localhost:8888/application/default -> application.properties
 3. localhost:8888/acb/dev -> application-dev.properties -> application.properties
 4. localhost:8888/acn/default -> acn.properties -> application.properties